umgbhalla/starred/README.md

 - [commaai/openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for 250+ supported car makes and models.
 - [xgi/castero](https://github.com/xgi/castero) - TUI podcast client for the terminal
 - [kiddae/dotfiles](https://github.com/kiddae/dotfiles) - Files that start with a dot (they're very cool).
-- [yodiaditya/slideshare-downloader](https://github.com/yodiaditya/slideshare-downloader) - Python script to download slideshare pdf.
-This script able to download slide and converted into pdf automatically.
+- [yodiaditya/slideshare-downloader](https://github.com/yodiaditya/slideshare-downloader) - Slideshare to PDF downloader.
+Using Selenium and auto scroll-down to get the entire slides completely.
 - [Chia-Network/chia-blockchain](https://github.com/Chia-Network/chia-blockchain) - Chia blockchain python implementation (full node, farmer, harvester, timelord, and wallet)
 - [HarshCasper/Rotten-Scripts](https://github.com/HarshCasper/Rotten-Scripts) - Scripts that will make you go WOW!
 - [tom-doerr/zsh_codex](https://github.com/tom-doerr/zsh_codex) - This is a ZSH plugin that enables you to use OpenAI's Codex AI in the command line.